guildai/guildai/guild/tests/uat/check-before-init.md

-# Check without TensorFlow
+# Check before init

-The check command will work when TensorFlow is not installed.
-However it will note the problem and exit with an error.
+This test assumes that Guild is installed and TensorFlow is not installed.

+Running check without TensorFlow installed will result in an error:

     >>> run("guild check")
     guild_version:             ...